 Pupils will learn to write robust and elegant code based around the permanent core programming concepts found in all programming languages.
 This enhances not just their knowledge but also practical problem solving, initiative, creativity, lateral thinking and problem decomposition.
 It is also great fun and something that, whilst challenging, pupils thrive on.
-We will be developing using Python and Pycharm, a professional, but user friendly, development environment.
+We will be developing using Python with the Pycharm IDE, a professional, but user friendly, development environment.